A Global Crisis

 Water Bottle Waste and Worse

-- 17 million barrels of oil are used each year to make plastic bottles—the same amount used to fuel one million cars for a year!
+- 17 thousand barrels of oil are used each year to make plastic bottles—the same amount used to fuel one million cars for a year!

 - Many plastics used to create plastic water bottles contain BPA which has been linked to the 7 most aggressive forms of cancer.
 93% of Americans have BPA in their bodies.